Generally the third Tuesday of every other month. Please call the Board office for specific dates and times.

 District Number 2 - North Boundary is Birch-Bay Lynden, Polinder, Timon, Lindsay, and Sorenson roads South Boundary is Henry, Alder Grove, and Hemmi roads; East and West Boundaries are the same as for Whatcom County.
 (Board Member - Alan Yoder)

 District Number 3 - North Boundary is Henry, Alder Grove, and Hemmi roads; South Boundary follows Slater and Bakerview roads; East and West Boundaries are the same as for Whatcom County.
-(Vacancy)
+(Board Member - April Bader)

 District Number 4 - North Boundary follows Slater and Bakerview roads; South Boundary follows Galbraith Road east to west through Hale Passage excluding Lummi Island; East and West Boundaries are the same as for Whatcom County.
-(Board Member - Nicholas Kunkel)
+(Vacancy)

 District Number 5 - Includes Lummi Island; Extends east to west to the south boundary of Acme; South Boundary is Skagit County Line; East and West Boundaries are the same as for Whatcom County.
-(Vacancy)
+(Board Member - Patricia Lenssen)

 Click here for a map illustrating the Weed Board Districts

 The Whatcom County Noxious Weed Board was activated by Ordinance Number 81-61 on September 17, 1981 and operated under provisions of Washington State Law RCW 17.10.
 Initially the Board's activities were directed at providing public information concerning one weed, tansy ragwort.
 On March 10, 1983, Ordinance Number 83-22 granted the Board authority to implement enforcement proceedings for Tansy Ragwort only.